 - develop skills in both data analysis and written/oral presentation

 - develop appreciation of the variety of applications of matrices in economics and finance

 - develop understanding of the use of standard software packages (i.e. MATLAB) in the analysis of economic, financial data and models

 - develop understanding of basic programming techniques

 The learning and teaching methods include:

-- 1 hour computer lab feedback session per week x 10 weeks aimed at supporting students' learning and application of key concepts
+- 1 hour computer lab sessions per week x 10 weeks aimed at supporting students' learning and application of key concepts

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.